Extended Industry Standard Architecture: Industry acceptance

 Intel introduced its first EISA chipset (and also their first chipset in the modern sense of the word) as the 82350 in September 1989.
 Intel introduced a lower-cost variant as the 82350DT, announced in April 1991; it began shipping in June of that year.

 The first EISA computer announced was the HP Vectra 486 in October 1989.
 The first EISA computers to hit the market were the Compaq Deskpro 486 and the SystemPro.
 The SystemPro, being one of the first PC-style systems designed as a network server, was built from the ground up to take full advantage of the EISA bus.
 It included such features as multiprocessing, hardware RAID, and bus-mastering network cards.

 Olivetti included EISA in its Olivetti NetStrada 7000 (CONDOR) product which embraced multiple bus architectures, its Adaptec RAID Controller occupied an EISA slot that could be accessed by up to 4 of its Pentium Pro 200 CPUs concurrently.

-After not making it clear for its first year that the company would license Micro Channel at all, IBM had lost market share because of slow PS/2 sales and customers' reluctance to use MCA.
+After not making it clear for its first year that the company would not license Micro Channel at all, IBM had lost market share because of slow PS/2 sales and customers' reluctance to use MCA.
 It debuted the AT bus-based PS/2 Model 30 286 in Manhattan at the same time as the EISA announcement elsewhere in the city, 17 months after telling customers that the AT bus was obsolete.
 Resentment of IBM's behavior contributed to the EISA coalition's formation.